10 Types of Healthcare Data: The Complete Guide for 2026

 • Clear data lifecycle policies that prevent uncontrolled growth

-Managing healthcare data isn’t just about storing more—it’s about using it better.
+Managing healthcare data isn't just about storing more; it's about using it better.
 And that means solving for access, trust, talent, and scale, all at once.

 How Pi Tech Can Transform Your Healthcare Data Management